spielmanlab/spielmanlab.github.io/content/project/datascience/index.md

     + Introduction to Shiny Part I
     + Introduction to Shiny Part II
     + [RStudio Shiny Tutorial](https://shiny.rstudio.com/tutorial/) (this is _really_ good)

-+ Assignments
-    + [Final Assignment](https://github.com/sjspielman/datascience_final_assignment) (Fork to your github account!)
+####  [Final Assignment](https://github.com/sjspielman/datascience_final_assignment) (Fork to your github account!)
   + Counts as TWO assignment grades
   + Due *Tuesday 5/12/20 at 11:59 pm as github PR*. **Absolutely NO extensions are possible for this submission due to University grade deadlines.**
   + *__PLEASE__ attend the live Thursday session - we will do about 1/3 of the final assignment TOGETHER!* You don't want to miss this!!!!!
+  + During the normal final exam time, Thursday 5/6/20 from 12:30pm - 2:30pm, there will be an optional ZOOM SESSION (see class calendar) to come ask questions for completing this assignment. **HIGHLY RECOMMENDED.**